Problem-solving exams come in a variety of formats, from multiple choice, to short answer, to long calculations.

 What can I do after the exam?

 It can be helpful to look over your exam if you get it back to see where you have gone wrong, and what you have done well.
-If your instructor doesn’t routinely return exams, ask if you can see yours to learn from your errors.
+If your instructor doesn’t routinely return exams, ask if you can see your exam to learn from your errors.

 Use this information to help you study more effectively next time.